DefinitionThis section has been translated automatically.

 The leading symptoms of AI are:

-- high blood pressure amplitude (specific, but not sensitive! see below)
+- large blood pressure amplitude (specific, but not sensitive! see below)

 - Pulsus celer et altus (also called water hammer pulse)